-Home network of an application session (or an HoA IP address) (LM) is the network that has allocated the IP address used as the session identifier (HoA) by the application being run in an MN.
-Because a MN may run multiple applications each using a different HoA, the notion of the home network may be generalized to that of an application session rather than that of a MN.
+Home network of an application session (or an HoA IP address) is the network that has allocated the IP address used as the session identifier (HoA) by the application being run in an MN. may be attached to more than one home networks.